Gränna

-Gränna is a locality in Jönköping Municipality, Jönköping County, Sweden with 2,665 inhabitants in 2018.
+Gränna is a locality in Jönköping Municipality, Jönköping County, Sweden with 2,649 inhabitants in 2023.
 Founded in 1652 by Count Per Brahe, it is in Småland on the eastern shores of the lake Vättern, about 40 km north of Jönköping.

 History and academic development

 The town is at the foot of Gränna mountain and is characterized by its steep streets and old wooden houses.

 Up until the local government reform of 1971, Gränna and its immediate surroundings constituted a city municipality of its own; since then it has become an integral part of Jönköping Municipality.

 Gränna is, despite its small population, for historical reasons often still referred to as a "city".
 Statistics Sweden, however, only counts localities with more than 10,000 inhabitants as cities.

 Gränna is known for its red and white polkagris (literally "polka pig" in Swedish) stick candy, also known as peppermint rock.
 This was first made by the widow Amalia Eriksson in 1859.
 A statue of Amalia can now be seen in the park at the foot of Gränna mountain.
 The town is popular with tourists and is a connection point for the ferry service to the island Visingsö.

 The balloonist Salomon August Andrée, who died in an attempt to reach the North Pole by balloon, was born in Gränna.
 The Grenna Museum hosts an exhibition of the expedition together with a collection of related objects and photos.

+Gränna is also surrounded by several shops, cafés, and restaurants that provide a pleasant atmosphere alongside high-quality products.
+Under the initiative Mat run Gränna (Food around Gränna), a considerable amount of producers and companies, especially during the weekend in May that the Ascension Day takes place, organizes activities and events in their farms and local shops for tourists and locals, to promote the region's culinary.

+Pathway Programme

-Students studying the "Pathway Program" at Jönköping University may live and study in Gränna.
+Students studying the "Pathway Programme" at Jönköping University may live and study in Gränna.
 Campus Gränna is situated in the Centre of Gränna.

 Campus Gränna's development dates back to Grennaskolan, which at the time was a national boarding school and later became Jönköping University's campus.
-Campus Gränna has been through several milestones, including when it became the Pathway Program Centre and started its collaboration with Jönköping University, making many changes in its educational offerings.
+Campus Gränna has been through several milestones, including when it became the Pathway Programme Centre and started its collaboration with Jönköping University, making many changes in its educational offerings.

+The Pathway Programmes were developed by Carl Johan Odehammar, who serves as Project Developer and Programme Coordinator.
+He also teaches selected courses within the Programmes.

+Students enrolled in the Pathway Programme courses are primarily international students, contributing to a culturally diverse study environment.

+Pathway Programmes were designed to provide university preparation, language development and academic bridging for international students.
+The 3 Programmes published in Campus Gränna are: